 Each library is created inside an environment.
 An environment defines how you want your build to look when it is published.
 You can specify:

-Adapter: Each environment needs an adapter which determines where Launch will push any builds created in this environment
+Host: Each environment needs a host which determines where Launch will push any builds created in this environment

 Archive: The default is to deploy your build as a minified .js file (or if you're using custom code, multiple files which reference each other).
 You can have wrap all these together into a zip file and encrypt it.